ychuzevi/articles/consul/discovery_with_consul_01.md

 ## Mesos to Consul

 At the same time, we worked on mechanisms to declare automatically applications running on Mesos, so those applications could be declared in Mesos frameworks (we mainly use Marathon as a framework for Mesos) and automatically registered into Consul at the same time with semantics similar to what had been provisioned in the other parts of infrastructure.
 It then becomes possible to run existing services in both bare-metal and within Mesos.
-Consul then hides the details and clients can find their target services running in mixed pools (50% bare-metal, 50% Mesos for instance).
+Consul hides the details and clients can find their target services running in mixed pools (50% bare-metal, 50% Mesos for instance).

 Bringing mixed workloads brings its own issues however: a given service can now run either on a bare-metal server running all the CPUs of a machine and at the same time on smaller instances having less resources.
 It also means that the instances of a given service can have very different characteristics, whether the instance is running Windows, Linux, is deployed into a container or as a regular service.
 The need to describe those differences lead us to implement service metadata that could be retrieved by all the clients to take more appropriate decisions to target a given service.

 This mechanism was historically set-up using weights in our load-balancers.
-Those weights would then result is more or less requests being sent on a given machine given its generation (recent servers used to be more performant, so more weight was allocated according to them).
+Those weights would result is more or less requests being sent on a given machine given its generation (recent servers used to be more performant, so more weight was allocated according to them).
 Consul did not provide built-in mechanism to do so (some hacks were relying on tags, but no real standardization was present), so we decided to implement our own with a new added feature: the ability to automatically adjust the weight depending of the state of a given service.

 ## Load-Balancer provisioning